duanegoodner/docker-postgres-mimiciii/README.md

 (2 rows)
 ```

-Then exit the container to return to your local shell prompt:
+We can now stop the container with:

 ```
-exit
+docker compose down
 ```

-Next, run `docker volume ls` to confirm that the named volume where we intended to save the PostgreSQL database indeed exests:
+Next, run `docker volume ls` to confirm that the named volume where we intended to save the PostgreSQL database indeed exists:

 ```
 docker volume ls